bluerock-io/iris/CONTRIBUTING.md

   against `myname/mybranch` from the main Iris repository.
 - `IRIS=user:branch ./iris-bot build examples` builds the [examples] against the `branch` in `user`'s fork of Iris.
-- `IRIS_REV=myname/mybranch ./iris-bot time examples` measure the timing impact of `myname/mybranch` from the main Iris repository on the [examples].
+- `IRIS_REV=myname/mybranch ./iris-bot time examples` measures the timing impact of `myname/mybranch` from the main Iris repository on the [examples].

 [examples]: https://gitlab.mpi-sws.org/iris/examples